Finding the right eye supplements for you might be hard if you don’t have the full picture.

 Two clinical trials, in particular, are deemed significant.

-The first one—AREDS (the Age-Related Eye Disease Study), involved 3,640 participants between the ages of 55 and 80.
-The study concluded that the AREDS eye health vitamins formula reduced the risk of advanced AMD regression by around 25% and showed a 19% reduction in visual acuity loss among some participants.
+The first one—AREDS (the Age-Related Eye Disease Study) discovered that the AREDS vitamin formula reduced the risk of advanced AMD regression by around 25% and showed a 19% reduction in visual acuity loss among some participants.

 Research showed that beta-carotene, although useful in improving eye health, increases the risk of lung cancer in smokers.
 Unlike beta-carotene, lutein and zeaxanthin were reported to have no drawbacks of that nature.